FeltMC/optifine-alternatives/README.md

   - Available for: 1.16 -> 1.18
 - [Dark Loading Screen] - A simple mod to make the loading screen darker.
   - Available for: 1.15 -> 1.18
-- [Quilt Loading Screen] - A loading screen based off of The Quilt Community's server banner.
-  - Available for: 1.16 -> 1.18
 - [Splash] - Splash is a Fabric mod that allows you to customize the colors of your splash screen.
   - Available for: 1.16 -> 1.17